 Please feel free to tap on the email enquiry, or phone for further information.

-Cost depends on whether you are booking one to one lessons, paired lessons, workshops or group classes, discounts are available on one to one lessons when paying for 5 or 10 lessons in advance.
-Childrens' lessons are discounted and are 30 mins long instead of 45 mins.
+Cost depends on whether you are booking one to one lessons, paired lessons, workshops or group classes.
+Please contact me for current details and costs.

 The number of lessons you need all depends.
 A recent study published in the British Medical Journal (see Links/research/Articles) demonstrated that long-term benefits can be obtained from as few as six lessons, but that 20 lessons led to more significant change.
 Many people find lessons extremely interesting and helpful and continue having lessons well beyond this point.
 You are an active participant in the Alexander Technique learning experience, you get out of it what you put in, it can be a very empowering process.

 Talks, Workshops and Classes

 I have given introductory talks, workshops and classes for a variety of different groups including physiotherapists, Enfield Music Service string teachers, parents and teachers from local primary schools and elderly retirement home residents.
 Workshops have varied in length and content.
 Workshops are generally one and a half to 3 hours long, and cover many aspects of the Alexander Technique including embodied mindfulness, basic principles of AT, balance and co-ordination, constructive rest, hands on work and benefits of AT for musicians.